saf-dmitry/mdviewer/README.md

 # MDviewer

 MDviewer is a cross-platform and editor-agnostic previewer for Markdown files.
 Use it with your favorite text editor and it updates every time you save.
+In applications that automatically save in the background, the Preview will be updated at save intervals as you type.

-MDviewer can also be extended to work with just about any processor you need, including Textile, reStructuredText, Wikitext and more.
+MDviewer can also be extended to work with just about any processor you need, including Textile, reStructuredText, MediaWiki and more.

 ![](images/screenshot.png)